 by COMODO (www.comodo.com) or Comodo CA (www.comodo.com) or Comodo Security Solutions (www.comodo.com).

 Description: Cmdagent.exe is not essential for the Windows OS and causes relatively few problems.
-Cmdagent.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\.
+Cmdagent.exe is located in a subfolder of "C:\Program Files".

 The program has no visible window.
 The file is not a Windows core file.
 The file is digitally signed.
-Cmdagent.exe is able to record keyboard and mouse inputs, monitor applications and manipulate other programs.
-Therefore the technical security rating is 38% dangerous, however you should also read the user reviews.
+Cmdagent.exe is able to record keyboard and mouse inputs and monitor applications.
+Therefore the technical security rating is 37% dangerous, however you should also read the user reviews.

 Recommended: Identify cmdagent.exe related errors

 If cmdagent.exe is located in a subfolder of the user's profile folder, the security rating is 0% dangerous.
 The file size is 7,618,952 bytes.
-User opinion: not dangerous The program can be removed using the Control Panel's Add\Remove programs applet.
+Some people think it is not dangerous.
+The application can be uninstalled in the Control Panel.
 The program is not visible.
-The cmdagent.exe file is certified by a trustworthy company.
-The service has no detailed description.
-It is not a Windows system file.
+It is digitally signed.
+There is no detailed description of this service.
+Cmdagent.exe is not a Windows system file.
 Cmdagent.exe is able to record keyboard and mouse inputs and monitor applications.

 Important: Some malware camouflages itself as cmdagent.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the cmdagent.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.